WHY IS THE REINKE GRANT FOR VISUAL STORYTELLING A “FIRST CHOICE” OPPORTUNITY FOR EMERGING PHOTOJOURNALISTS?

 - The Reinke Grant for Visual Storytelling photographer will be provided FREE housing.

-- The Reinke Grant for Visual Storytelling photographer will receive a weekly stipend.
+- The Reinke Grant for Visual Storytelling photographer will receive a monthly stipend.

-- The Reinke Grant for Visual Storytelling photographer will receive a weekly fuel allowance.
+- The Reinke Grant for Visual Storytelling photographer will receive fuel reimbursements.

 - Grant recipient will be responsible for their own meals during the program.